 ISFPs don’t like to do a lot of planning.
 This means that as their relationships develop, the Adventurer’s partner will need to be comfortable with taking the lead when it comes to planning trips and other activities in their day-to-day life.
 However, due to their spontaneous nature, the ISFP is not ever likely to run out of things to suggest they and their partner do or ways to surprise their partner.

 Due to their laid-back nature, the ISFP does not like to engage in conflict with their partner, but this can sometimes result in them not being able to assert themselves and inform their partner that they are bothered by something.
-When this happens, it can in some cases lead to the ISFP becoming resentful or left feeling like they are being taken advantage of within the relationship.
+When this happens, it can lead to the ISFP becoming resentful or left feeling like they are being taken advantage of within the relationship.
 This can then cause problems within the relationship if it is not resolved.

 Since the ISFP likes to enjoy life and live in the moment, an ideal partner for them is someone who appreciates their spontaneous nature and loves to show them affection and gratitude for their acts of kindness.
 This helps them to feel wanted and appreciated within the relationship and encourages them to continue doing practical acts that show their affection for their partner.